andersmurphy/andersmurphy-blog/resources/posts/2022-03-27-clojure-removing-namespace-from-keywords-in-response-middleware.md

 Thanks to this middleware we no longer have to remember to remove namespaces form keywords when returning json responses form our API.

-It is worth pointing out that the if the keywords without namespaces are not unique they will get overwritten.
-This normally isn't an problem as by the time you are structuring your data for a json response it will be nested.
+Something to point out with this implementation, is that if the keywords without namespaces are not unique they will get overwritten.
+This normally isn't an problem as by the time you are structuring your data for a json response it will be nested, but it's still worth bearing in mind.

 ```
 (update-keys